meteorhacks/flow-components/README.md

   state: {}
 };

-ComponentSubs.created = function() {
+// calls when the component is creating ComponentSubs.created = function() {
   this._subs = [];
 };

-ComponentSubs.rendered = function() {};
+// calls when the component is rendered ComponentSubs.rendered = function() {};

-ComponentSubs.destroyed = function() {
+// calls when the component is destroyed ComponentSubs.destroyed = function() {
   this.stopSubscriptions();
 };